-Brian has been working with director-owners Bill Taylor and Mark Miller for several years now, since they were introduced to him as as a Business Link listed advisor.
+Brian worked with director-owners (the late) Bill Taylor and Mark Miller for several years now, since they were introduced to him as as a Business Link listed advisor.

 With Bill and Mark, Brian prepared a business plan that outlined a new method of funding based on owner/operator subscriptions, as well as the sales of new and refurbished spares and parts.
 This not only provided BAE Systems with the confidence to transfer the operation to DHSL, but also enough for them to subsidise the transition to the new modus operandi.